ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 - $ c $ is a L2 normalization constant.

 ## Neural Networks that Learn from Planning
-Now we want to leverage not only the probability distribution $ \pi $, but also some other valuable information of MCTS to benefit the agent.
+Now we want to leverage not only the probability distribution $ \pi $, but also some other valuable information from MCTS to benefit the agent.
 The question is: what kind of information is considered as valuable?
 A good choice would be the [principal variation in MCTS](#principal-variation-in-mcts) since it predicts the most promising future state.

-We modify the original [AlphaGo Zero network](#nerual_network_architecture) so that the agent can learn from both the current state $ s $ and future predictions.
+We modify the original [AlphaGo Zero network](#nerual_network_architecture) so that the agent can learn from both the current state $ s $ and future predictions, see the figure below.

-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network.png" caption="Modified neural network that takes both state $ s $ and future predictions as input." width="90%" %}
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network.png" caption="Modified neural network that takes both the current state and future predictions as input." width="100%" %}

+Principal variation $ s_{\text{seq}} $ can be collected from MCTS for each move in selfplay games.
+During training, principal variation $ s_{\text{seq}} $ is first encoded into a list of features $ x_{\text{seq}} $ before being fed into the neural network.
+Afterwards, we extract some contextrue feature $ \phi $ from $ x_{\text{seq}} $ via a Long-Short Term Memory network (LSTM).
+Now we have both the state feature $ x $ and contextual feature $ \phi $.
+We simply concatenate them together and use them to calibrate the original policy and value estimation.